Cronulla-Sutherland Sharks: 2018 and financial struggles

 In the 2018 NRL season, Cronulla-Sutherland finished 4th on the table and qualified for the finals.
 The club would eventually reach the preliminary final but were defeated by Melbourne 22–6 at AAMI Park.

-In November 2018, the Sharks sack 10 staff members after $3m loss for 2018 season.
+In November 2018, the Sharks sacked 10 staff members after $3m loss for 2018 season.

 On 19 December 2018, Cronulla head coach Shane Flanagan was de-registered as a coach indefinitely for failing to adhere to the conditions of his suspension in 2014.
 The NRL integrity unit had found that Flanagan had sent more than fifty emails exchanged between Flanagan, club management and the football department which was strictly against the conditions of his suspension which included that Flanagan was to have no contact or involvement with the club during his ban.
 The NRL also fined Cronulla $800,000 as punishment.

 During the 2019 preseason, on 29 November, it was confirmed that Cronulla would be forced into sacking 10 staff members to help their financial situation.
 It was reported that Cronulla had lost $3 million, despite being given support of the NRL.